-Supplemental Examinations for Semesters 1 and 2 will be held in August (Autumn).
-Please refer to the Book of Modules (www.ucc.ie/modules/) for requirements governing the Autumn Supplemental Examination for individual modules.
+Supplemental Examinations for Semesters I and 2 will be held in August (Autumn).
+Please refer to the Book of Modules [enter the module code to search for that module, for example CR1001]) for requirements governing the Autumn Supplemental Examination for individual modules.
 Note: For some modules there is no Supplemental Examination.